 In the hearing of Memoria Total, they pointed out that the change of direction that is taking place in the new Basque Government in terms of human rights, memory and victim policies is evident.
 “It seems that the new managers intend to erase from one day to the next what the social majority has built over the last ten years with much effort, hope and firmness.”

 They have stressed that political and criminal responsibilities are deducted from their victim status, but that perhaps the new memory rulers do not want to deal with them and that is why they are making the changes.
-They believe that it is a matter of imposing a story, rather than constructing coexistence, and that Vitoria-Gasteiz is at the forefront of this change of direction.
+They believe that it is a matter of imposing a story rather than constructing coexistence, and that Vitoria-Gasteiz is at the head of that change of direction.
 They say that “the principles of equality and non-discrimination should guide the work of the institutions”, so they appeal to the City Council of Vitoria-Gasteiz and the Government Delegation in the CAPV not to become victims again and to work to overcome the asymmetry between the victims.

 They have already requested a meeting with the Mayor, Maider Etxeberria, to which they will also convey their thoughts: “If something has taught us this process is the dialogue to move forward, the consensus and, above all, the respect for plurality and plurality that exists in our society”.